Aminocd/slate/source/index.html.md

-owner-id | The ID of the user that owns the store owner-username | The username of the user that owns the store owner-avatar-url | The URL of the avatar of the user that owns the store currency-id | The ID of the currency that the store's products are purchasable with currency-name | The name of the currency that the store's products are purchasable with currency-icon-url | The URL of the icon of the currency that the store's products are purchasable with
+owner-id | The ID of the user that owns the store owner-username | The username of the user that owns the store owner-avatar-url | The URL of the avatar of the user that owns the store issuer-public-currency-holding-id | The user ID of the public currency holding of the issuer of the currency that the store's products are purchasable with currency-id | The ID of the currency that the store's products are purchasable with currency-name | The name of the currency that the store's products are purchasable with currency-icon-url | The URL of the icon of the currency that the store's products are purchasable with